chunweiz/CCUX/doc/module.md

 **Stylesheets**

 This is the place for you to register the stylesheets that you would like to load when the CCUX application starts.
-It is relative to the `build\` folder and by default, you should add in `asset/css/module.css` entry.
+It is relative to the `build/` folder and by default, you should add in `asset/css/module.css` entry.

 ```
 {